xibz/spec/links.md

 * **CI** - [Continuous integration](https://bestpractices.cd.foundation/learn/ci/)
 * **CD** - [Continuous delivery](https://bestpractices.cd.foundation/learn/cd/)
-* **Span** - A span is an end to end representation of all activities performed in the CI/CD lifecycle of some entity
+* **Span** - A span is an end to end representation of all activities performed in the CI/CD life cycle of some entity
 * **Link** - A link is an object containing relations between two CDEvents.
 * **Global ID** - A global ID is some overarching ID for a given span.